ingonyama-zk/icicle/docs/docs/icicle/rust-bindings/sumcheck.md

 ##### **Fields:**
 - `stream: IcicleStreamHandle` - Stream for asynchronous execution (default: `nullptr`).
 - `use_extension_field: bool` - Whether to use an extension field for Fiat-Shamir transformation.
+Sumcheck currently does not support extension fields, always set to `false` otherwise return an error.
 - `batch: u64` - Number of input chunks to hash in batch (default: 1).
 - `are_inputs_on_device: bool` - Whether inputs reside on the device (e.g., GPU).
 - `is_async: bool` - Whether hashing is run asynchronously.